Works for Live Art Danmark

 Henrik invented his own sexual deviation, a passion for intercourse with scaffolding.
-He found plenty of his fetish material on the construction sites for the new German capital in post-unification Berlin around the turn of the millenium.
-A video illustrating the practice was shot there under precarious conditions.
+He found plenty of material to satisfy his passion in post-unification Berlin on the construction sites of the new German capital around the turn of the millenium.
+A video illustrating the practice was shot under precarious conditions on a scaffold, with the new cupula of the Reichstag under construction clearly cvisible in the background.
 A live version of “Gerüstbauficken” was performed at our first Berliner Luft festival.

 We Come in Peace

 “We Come in Peace” was a performance with live sound and video, based on Orson Welles’ “The War of the Worlds”.
 It featured robot vacuum cleaners cast as UFOs, electronic noise, found text, talking hamsters, live 3D effects and the complete destruction of a small scale model of the center of every city the piece was performed in, which had to be meticulously hand crafted for every show.
 The performance toured extensively and was part of the program of Berliner Luft 2.
 To promote the Copenhagen shows, Henrik and co-performer Jörn Burmester Wium went on TV!

 In early 2006, the Danish Ministry of Culture published the official Danish Cultural Canon, containing all of the most important cultural achievements and artworks created throughout Denmark’s existence.
 96 pieces and works from art forms ranging from architecture, design to stage art were selected to prove the greatness of Danish culture, or maybe rather: how great the Danes are.